-Norway Terror Attacks Fast Facts
+Norway Terror Attacks Fast Facts | CNN

 November 14, 2011 - More than 500 people attend Breivik’s first court hearing, which is open to the public.
 Breivik is not allowed to deliver a speech he prepared, and the judge orders him held in custody for another 12 weeks.

-November 29, 2011 - Police announce that Breivik is insane, stating that psychiatrists had found him paranoid and schizophrenic.
-They say that he suffers from "grandiose delusions."
+November 29, 2011 - Police announce that Breivik is insane, stating that psychiatrists have found him paranoid and schizophrenic.
+They say that he suffers from “grandiose delusions.”

 January 13, 2012 - Judge Wenche Elizabeth Arntzen announces that the court wants a second opinion from psychiatrists concerning Breivik’s sanity.